btqdesign/intellego/life/wp-content/plugins/demomentsomtres-mailchimp-immediate-send/readme.txt

 Tags: mailchimp, email, newsletter, notification Donate link: http://demomentsomtres.com/english/wordpress-plugins/mailchimp-immediate-send/ Requires at least: 3.7
-Tested up to: 3.9.1
+Tested up to: 4.7.2
 Stable tag: head

 == Description ==

+** WARNING ON UPDATE TO MAILCHIMP VERSION 3.X **

+**If you have DeMomentSomTres Mailchimp Subscribe installed, you MUST upgrade BOTH plugins.
+You MUST, first, deactivate both plugins and then perform the upgrade.
+After that you can activate the plugins.**

+**If you fail to follow these recommendations, you may get a 500 error in your server due to class redeclaration.**

 The DeMomentSomTres Mailchimp Immediate Send plugin allows you to send an automatic message to all the subscribers of some list on content publication.

 This plugin is **not** an alternative to Mandrill the MailChimp platform for transactional email.

-You can get more information at [DeMomentSomTres Digital Marketing Agency](http://demomentsomtres.com/english/wordpress-plugins/mailchimp-immediate-send/).
+You can get more information at [DeMomentSomTres Digital Marketing Agency](http://demomentsomtres.com/en/wordpress-plugins/mailchimp-immediate-send/).

 = Features =